githubschool/foundations-4-28-15/bios/karen-bruzzo.md

 Karen Bruzzo

-* favorite color is blue
+* favorite color is royal blue
 * favorite food is sushi
 * favorite movie is the sound of music